Stacking in a Higher Interest Rate Environment

 Applying Leverage to an Asset

 Another method, however, could be to borrow money (using leverage) to purchase the exposure.
 If we borrow the money, we will have to pay back the borrowed amount plus the interest accrued, but we would keep whatever we made in excess of that amount.
-So, if the S&P 500 returns more than the interest we must pay, we came out ahead by borrowing.
+So, if the S&P 500 returns more than the interest we must pay, we come out ahead by borrowing.
 In this scenario, the excess return of the S&P 500 is what we expect to make by borrowing, so long as the investor can borrow close to the risk-free rate.

-One minor difference that we would be remiss to mention is the interest rate.
-If an investor goes to a bank to borrow money, the interest rate charged would likely be significantly higher than the yield on U.S. Treasury Bills, while futures contracts embed an interest rate remarkably close to the yield on 1-3 Month U.S. Treasuries.
+One minor difference that we would be remiss to not mention is the interest rate.
+If an investor goes to a bank to borrow money, the interest rate charged would likely be significantly higher than the yield on U.S. Treasury Bills, while futures contracts embed an interest rate remarkably close to the yield on 1–3 month U.S. Treasuries.

-Taken together, an investor who purchases an S&P 500 futures contract expects to earn the equity risk premium of equities and their realized return will be equal to the return of the S&P 500 minus the risk-free rate (assuming the embedded borrowing cost in S&P 500 futures equals the risk-free rate).
+Taken together, an investor who purchases an S&P 500 futures contract expects to earn the equity risk premium of equities, and their realized return will be equal to the return of the S&P 500 minus the risk-free rate (assuming the embedded borrowing cost in S&P 500 futures equals the risk-free rate).

 Register for our Advisor Center